 Site structure or architecture is how you set up your navigation, category pages, subcategory pages, product pages, and others.
 A simple and scalable site structure makes you look good in the eyes of search engines and make your website easy to use.

-Without proper keyword research, you are building your entire ecommerce business on (often unreliable) assumptions.
+Without proper e-commerce keyword research, you are building your entire e-commerce business on a house of cards.
 And you know what that means — leaving your chances for success to luck.

 Keyword Selection Criteria